Welcome to St. Thomas' Episcopal Church

 Who we serve:

-Our guests come from all walks of life: people who are working full time and not making a living wage, those who are working and don’t have adequate or any health insurance, people who have part time or multiple jobs, those who are caring for their children, raising grandchildren, receiving benefits or even living in group homes.
+Our guests come from all walks of life: people who are working full time and not making a living wage, those who are working and don’t have adequate or any health insurance, people who have part time or multiple jobs, those who are caring for children, raising grandchildren, receiving benefits or even living in group homes.
 While circumstances might be different, all of our guests share the experience of food insecurity.